 Really, Gentle Annie’s packs in the campground amenities.
 During our two-plus months in New Zealand, I learned to be satisfied with pit toilets and a single water tap and I was downright impressed when a place had a flush toilet and a sink.
 Gentle Annie’s has multiple flush toilets and sinks, plus SHOWERS, and that’s just the beginning.

 We were stoked to pull into the camping area and see individual sites separated by tall hedges that provide privacy and protection from the wind.
 The sites are basically on the beach, so the wind can get pretty wild.
-My delight only grew when I took a seat in my camp chair and was greeted by the Gentle Annie’s Welcoming Committee: a pair of Wekas who darted in and out of the hedge, walked right up to the car, posed for pictures, and generally entertained us throughout dinner.
+My delight only grew when I took a seat in my outdoor garden benches and was greeted by the Gentle Annie’s Welcoming Committee: a pair of Wekas who darted in and out of the hedge, walked right up to the car, posed for pictures, and generally entertained us throughout dinner.

 The heart of this campground is the cafe.
 Yes, cafe…with WIFI.
 Before you start accusing me of being super high-maintenance for wanting wifi at a campground—yeah, I know it’s kind of ridiculous.
 Back at home in Colorado, Ben and I regularly camped at places with zero amenities.
 No toilet at all, and “running water” meant the river.
 When you live in your car full-time though, your priorities get a little skewed.
 Wifi is incredibly hard to find in New Zealand, which makes trip-planning kind of problematic and blog-updating downright impossible.
 So when I found out that Gentle Annie’s wifi was free…and unlimited…and actually pretty fast (by New Zealand standards), I was thrilled.
 This was like finding a golden ticket.
 Yes, free/unlimited/fast wifi is that hard to find down here.